HarryAllen1/jhstsa.org/pages/events/Architectural-Design.md

 ### January 23rd

-Students will submit sketches and CAD drawings of the home, and photos of the model.
+Students will submit their portfolio, items a-f, for scoring.
+Items g-j are not required, but may be included.

 Students will submit as a single, multi-page PDF document.